Sidi Barrani Jass

 - Other Sites, Software and Online Games

 Sidi Barrani is a Swiss Jass game for four players in fixed partnerships.
-It is based on the well-known game Schieber Jass but each deal begins with an auction to decide the contract for each deal: the trump suit or Obenabe or Undenufe and the minimum number of card points that the final bidder will try to take in tricks.
-A player who thinks the opponent's contract will fail can double a bid: a double immediately ends the auction and the doubled contract has to be played.
+It is based on the well-known game Schieber Jass but each deal begins with an auction to decide the contract: the trump suit or Obenabe or Undenufe and the minimum number of card points that the final bidder's team will try to take in tricks.
+A player who thinks the opponent's contract will fail can double a bid.
+A a double immediately ends the auction and the doubled contract has to be played.

-The game originated in the Swiss armed forces in the mid 20th century and became fashionable in Central Switzerland, and also among some Swiss overseas communitites, for example in South America.
+The game originated in the Swiss armed forces in the mid 20th century and became fashionable in Central Switzerland, and also among some Swiss overseas communities, for example in South America.